 A variable length property, within the context of this document, is defined as one where each instance of the property can have a value of a different size.
 Such properties are specified along with their lengths or have alternate mechanisms (such as NULL character termination) for determining their size.

-The table below is an exhaustive list of variable length property types:
+The following is an exhaustive list of variable length property types:

-Property type

-PtypString
+- PtypString

-PtypBinary
+- PtypBinary

-PtypString8
+- PtypString8

-PtypGuid<1>
+- PtypGuid <1>